Here, I’m going to present a big list of the reasons why small businesses need a website.

 Showrooming is when a potential customer visits the local store to test the product but buy it online mostly due to the lower price offered by online vendors.

-While webrooming is exactly opposite to the showrooming when people research products online before purchasing through the offline stores.
+Webrooming is precisely opposite to the showrooming when people research products online before purchasing through the offline stores.

 An interesting fact is that 69% of the US buyers prefer to webroom (reverse showroom) while only 46% showroom, according to a Harris poll.